unicode-org/icu4x-docs/src/content/docs/1_5/tutorials/date-picker-data.md

 ---
-title: "Interactive Date Picker - Custom Data"
+title: Interactive Date Picker - Custom Data
-description: "Building Custom Data for the ICU4X Date picker"
 ---

 In this tutorial, we will add additional locale data to your app.
 ICU4X compiled data contains data for hundreds of languages, but there are languages that have data in CLDR that are not included (generally because they don't have comprehensive coverage).
 For example, if you try using the locale `ccp` (Chakma) in your app, you will get output like `2023 M11 7`.
 Believe it or not, but this is not actually correct output for Chakma.
 Instead ICU4X fell back to the "root locale", which tries to be as neutral as possible.
 Note how it avoided calling the month by name by using `M11`, even though we requested a format with a non-numeric month name.